 There are 12 different wrap finishes (described below), and there are also several different brands of vinyl wrap.
 Your selection of finish and brand will affect the overall cost of the wrap.
 For most types of wraps, VViViD offers the lowest prices and a variety of truly unique wraps you won’t find in other brands.
 Avery-Dennison’s prices are also competitive, with Arlon and 3M’s prices being slightly higher but with higher-quality products.
 Oracal and AAA Auto Wrap also offer a limited selection of wrap types.

 We’ve gathered vinyl prices from these major brands for comparison.
 We selected black vinyl for consistency (or the closest neutral color, if black wasn’t available), but be aware that prices for other colors may differ.
 You should be able to wrap a midsize car with about 300 square feet of vinyl wrap.
 Since vinyl wrap is often sold in rolls that are five feet wide, you’ll need a 60-foot roll for a midsize car.
+You can do some simple calculations or use VViViD’s sizing chart to find out how much vinyl you’ll need for your car.

 If you need help imagining what each finish will look like on your car as you go through the list, you can try 3M’s wrap customizer for a visual.